20 Most Commonly Asked Interview Questions & The Perfect Answers

 This question is very popular with employers so you need to make sure that you have an answer ready.
-Generally-speaking, the interviewer is looking for a work-related or academic answer, so you’re best to avoid talking about your personal life unless you can relate it to work.
+Generally speaking, the interviewer is looking for a work-related or academic answer, so it’s best to avoid talking about your personal life unless you can relate it to work.

 For this question, the interviewer is testing your ability to be resilient and cope under pressure.
-Your answer should focus on a work-related dilemma and you should discuss clearly the measures you took to overcome the problem.
+Your answer should focus on a work-related issue, explain clearly the measures you took to overcome the problem.

 This question gives you the opportunity to demonstrate how you can use your initiative and act with integrity.
-Don’t fall into the trap of criticising your company or colleagues and trying to present yourself in a superior light as this will come across unprofessional and arrogant.
+Don’t fall into the trap of criticising your company or colleagues and trying to present yourself in a superior light.
+This will come across as unprofessional and arrogant.

-In order to answer this question well, you must show awareness of what the company does, including the different service areas it offers, who their main clients are, and have a good idea about the size of the company.
-You should also research the history the business and find out as much as you can about when it was started, and what the company has achieved.
+Research, research, research!
+In order to answer this question well, you must show an understanding and awareness of what the company does.
+This includes the different service areas it offers, who their main clients are, and a good idea about the size of the company.
+You should also research the history of the business, find out when it was started and what the company has achieved.

-It doesn’t matter how competent and qualified you are for the role, if you turn up to the interview unprepared for this question, you run the risk of completely ruining your chances of getting the job.
+It doesn’t matter how competent and qualified you are for the role, turning up to the interview unprepared for this question can completely ruining your chances of getting the job.

-The interviewer is looking to assess your relationships with your colleagues and how you engage with other team members to test whether they think you’ll be a good match for their team.
-Avoid giving vague or hyperbolic claims as this will make you seem out of touch and disengaged.
+The interviewer is looking to assess your relationships with your colleagues and how you engage with other team members.
+They’re looking to see if you’ll be a good match for their team.
+Avoid giving vague or over the top claims, this will dent the credibility of your answer.

-Instead, prepare for this question prior to the interview by asking your existing colleagues what they would say about you and think about examples you can use to back their comments up.
-Qualities that your future employers would likely want to see include being positive, hard-working, dependable and easy to get along with.
+Instead, prepare for this question prior to the interview.
+Ask your existing colleagues what they would say about you and think about examples you can use to back their comments up.
+Qualities that your future employers would want to see include; being positive, hard-working, dependable and easy to get along with.

-For this question you need to explain how your previous experience can translate into this role and how it will enhance your performance.
-This should be fairly easy to answer if you’re applying for a job which is similar to your existing role as a lot of your previous experience should correspond directly.
-Ensure that you have specific examples you can use in your answer and talk about what you have learnt from previous roles.
+When it comes to this question you’ll need to explain how your previous experience translates into this role and how it will enhance your performance.
+This should be fairly easy to answer if you’re applying for a job which is similar to your existing role, as a lot of your previous experience should correspond directly.
+Ensure that you have specific examples you can use in your answer and talk about how you’d apply what you have learnt from previous roles.

 The difficulty comes if you’re switching from one industry to another, or if you’re starting a new career path.
 If this is the case, focus on transferable skills that you can bring to the role such as being self-motivated, working in a team, time management skills, using your initiative and great communication skills.

 This is a difficult question as most people will have different ideas about what makes a good manager.
-If you’re applying for a managerial role, or if there is potential for you to progress into one from the position you’re applying for, you need to show a good understanding of the most important qualities to have to manage people effectively.
+If you’re applying for a managerial role, or if you might progress into one, you’ll need to show a good understanding of the most important qualities to manage people effectively.

-Setting realistic goals, giving constructive feedback and providing support to team members to help them build their skills set are all good examples of excellent management qualities.
+Setting realistic goals, giving constructive feedback and providing support to team members to help them build their skillset are all good examples of excellent management qualities.

 The key with this question is to see it as a positive and as an opportunity to discuss your personal growth.
 The biggest mistake you can make with your answer is to say that you haven’t had any failures.
 This will come across defensive and will damage your credibility.